Boolean694/BrandNewSubway/README.md

 #### 27.05
 - Julian: Restructured menu and button display code so that it only gets displayed if buttons was updated.
 - Maisha: Worked on writing the display for when a station is clicked on.

+#### 28.05
+- Julian:
+- Maisha: Worked on writing code to draw a line between stations, needs to be tested.